 - Immigrants who aren’t the direct beneficiary of a green card application, but are derivatives planning to accompany an immigrant to the U.S., can bring their same-sex spouses in cases where opposite-sex spouses are allowed.
 For example, a worker petitioned for a green card by a U.S. employer could bring his or her same-sex spouse, as could the married child of a U.S. citizen petitioner.
 By the same token, however, a same-sex marriage can block visa eligibility in situations where it never could before, if the person is immigrating as an “unmarried” child; as described in, “If father gets a marriage-based green card, can son and gay spouse immigrate at the same time?”

 - Winning applicants for the Diversity Visa Lottery can bring same-sex spouses to the U.S. to receive green cards as well.
 See “Won the Diversity Visa Lottery: Can I marry my same-sex partner and bring her to the U.S.?” for details.

 - Recipients of asylum can include same-sex spouses within their applications and thus receive asylum at the same time (if it’s approved) or can, after receiving an asylum grant, petition to have a same-sex spouse join them in the United States.
 For more information on this latter procedures, see “Filling Out Form I-730, Refugee/Asylee Relative Petition.”

 Have we forgotten anything?
 It’s possible!
-The full impact of this ruling is still being studied and experimented with.
-And the complexity of U.S. immigration law is the stuff of legend.
+The complexity of U.S. immigration law is the stuff of legend.
 (Not the good kind.)
 For a full analysis of your personal situation and immigration options, consult an experienced immigration attorney.